scientific-python/specs/spec-0000/index.md

 ## Description

-This SPEC recommends that all projects across the Scientific Python ecosystem adopt a common time-based policy for dropping support for core packages depended upon by those projects, as well as older versions of Python.
+This SPEC recommends that all projects across the Scientific Python ecosystem adopt a common time-based policy for dropping dependencies.
+From the perspective of this SPEC, the dependencies in question are core packages as well as older Python versions.

 All versions refer to feature releases (i.e., Python 3.8.0, NumPy 1.19.0; not Python 3.8.1, NumPy 1.19.2).